ravankhidirov/CycleGAN_winter_to_fall/README.md

 # How to use this model.
 We have provided the dataset collected by web scraping.
 Addidtionally, we have saved our updated generators and discriminators.
 These can be downloaded and used as in LoadingSavedWeightsAndBiases.ipynb file.
 Datasets are in zip format.
-You can download and add them to your drive.After that the code will work in google colab.
+You can download and add them to your drive.
+After that the code will work in google colab.

 # Contributors
 I would like to give special thanks to Tural (https://github.com/tu0ral).
 We worked together while building the model, training, and finding dataset.